Bidford Community Group – Banners

 We have a very good bowling green and an excellent club house with well-appointed kitchen and bar.
 Good size changing rooms and all the facilities you may require.

-The clubhouse is available for private hire by arrangement with Roger Powell.
+The clubhouse is available for private hire.

 The ladies' and men's teams have matches against other clubs, afternoons and evenings, home and away.
 There are also mixed matches in the afternoon.
 No bowling experience is necessary as coaching is available.